lancejpollard/mayan-hieroglyphs/readme.md

 ### Summary

 The mayan hieroglyphs from the [famsi.org dictionary](http://www.famsi.org/mayawriting/dictionary.htm).
+UC Berkeley has been working on a Mayan Unicode font [for over 5 years](https://linguistics.berkeley.edu/sei/assets/unlocking-the-mayan-rev6-latest-sept2016.pdf), but no sign of it being finished is in sight.
+So we rebuilt the icons from scratch (mapping them to the word and definition they represent).
+There are 1141 icons.
+Use these to show off the Mayan world in your next project!

 <br/>
 <br/>